- Defined Benefit Plans (including Cash Balance)

 The primary emphasis of the second phase of the program is the creation of a multi-source longitudinal database that provides information on participant-level decisions with respect to participation, contributions, and asset allocation.
 EBRI member firms, policymakers, and the media find this information to be extremely important.
 In an attempt to enhance data-collection efforts, EBRI and the Investment Company Institute joined forces to allow for expansion of the program activities to develop the most comprehensive database on 401(k) plan participants yet assembled.
 Participant data include demographic, contribution, asset allocation, and loan and withdrawal activity information.
 The December 2013 Issue Brief presents analysis of data collected for 2012 on more than 64,000 plans with 24.0 million participants and $1.536 trillion in assets.
 Data for year-end 2013 will be collected in the first quarter of 2014.

 - Annual Updates on "401(k) Plan Asset Allocation, Account Balances and Loan

 Activity."
-The result of nine years' collaboration between EBRI and the Investment
+The result of fifteen years' collaboration between EBRI and the Investment